skateco/skate/README.md

 - Install
     - [ ] More idempotent install
+    - [ ] Separate peer/private ip for each node.

+      Since we use ssh, we need the client reachable ip to communicate, but then we need the private ip for each node to reach the other nodes dns
 - Scheduling
     - [ ] Respect terminationGracePeriodSeconds when killing pods.
     - [ ] Deployment, Daemonset labels arent respected, need to somehow be added to pods, perhaps prefixed